Social Media Players are again competing on the Mobile Live Video Streaming arena.

 It is currently only available to iOS users, with an Android version coming up soon.
-At present, though FB live has a limited availability to its users but the good thing is, there is no need to download and learn a separate app for it as status update is the way to access this feature.
+At present, though FB live has limited availability to its users but the good thing is, there is no need to download and learn a separate app for it as a status update is a way to access this feature.

 Periscope has rich features and is available for both iOS and Android versions.
 It is all about live streaming, so scheduling live streams or recording videos to be streamed later is not feasible, though it is a great tool for sharing the events right then and there.